 Over the same period, RIL has made almost twice the net profit (value terms) as all of these companies put together.
 But then, quite a few automotive companies have achieved revenue and profit growth rate far higher than RIL and some have even better profitability.
 Thus their combined Market Capitalization is much higher than RIL.

-Can also be viewed as the earnings available to shareholders once all of the company’s obligations have been satisfied (e.g. to government, to suppliers, employees, utilities, lenders etc).
-Share Markets tends to view net profit on a per share basis, popularly known as Earnings per Share (EPS) and its derivative PE ratio (Price to Earnings).
-In long run, Bajaj is making very consistent net profit (value terms) in comparison to peer group.
+Can also be viewed as the earnings available to shareholders once all of the company’s obligations have been satisfied (e.g. to government, to suppliers, employees, utilities, lenders, etc).
+Share Markets tends to view net profit on a per-share basis, popularly known as Earnings per Share (EPS) and its derivative PE ratio (Price to Earnings).
+In long run, Bajaj is making a very consistent net profit (value terms) in comparison to the peer group.

 Net Profit Margin

-This figure is indicator of profitability and is good for apple to apple comparison, particularly from investment perspective.
-In long run, Eicher, Bajaj, Hero and Mahindra turn out to be more profitable than the largest Indian company (RIL) and favorite of Indian stock market since 90s.
+This figure is an indicator of profitability and is good for apple to apple comparison, particularly from the investment perspective.
+In long run, Eicher, Bajaj, Hero and Mahindra turn out to be more profitable than the largest Indian company (RIL) and a favorite of the Indian stock market since the 90s.